frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 I met a man once in Mombasa and asked him what his profession was; what he did for a living.
 He told me he was a tea taster.
 I\'d never met a tea taster before.

 I was thinking my mother would have loved that job.
-And I was thinking if he\'s a tea taster, he has to be able to distinguish between the different types of tea, the qualities of tea, that come from different parts of Kenya: Kericho gold, and Moringa silver, and all the others.
+And I was thinking if he\'s a tea taster, he has to be able to distinguish between the different types of tea, the qualities of tea, that come from different parts of Kenya: Kericho gold, and Moringa silver,and all the others.

 He must have to have a great sensitivity with his taste buds.
 He must have to take very good care of them.